hahnlab/CAFE5/README.md

     rate of change of families (Lambda) that was calculated, and, if an error model was specified, the final value of that value (Epsilon).

+-	[_model_.txt.change] - A tab-separated file listing, for each family and clade, the difference between it and its parent clade in the reconstruction that was performed.

+-	[_model_.txt.count] - A tab-separated file listing, for each family and clade, the reconstructed value in that clade.

 -   simulation\_.txt

     In the case of simulation, a family file is